 Talk to your specialist or advice line before you stop taking a cancer drug.

-You usually have each treatment cycle in the following way:
+You might have each cycle of treatment in the following way:

-- You have vincristine as a drip into your bloodstream over 5 to 10 minutes.
+- You have vincristine as a drip into your bloodstream (intravenously) over 10 minutes.

-- You take lomustine and procarbazine as capsules that you swallow whole once a day.
+- You take lomustine as capsules at night.

 - You have no treatment.